 All our staff are aware of the early help process and understand their role in this.

 This includes being able to identify emerging problems to recognise children who may benefit from early help.
 Staff know in the first instance to discuss their concerns with the Designated Safeguarding Lead and understand they may be required to support other agencies and professionals in assessments for early help.

-Other agencies that work with the children including, Willoughby Woods (Forest School), Rattle and Roll and Drumba are made aware of our safeguarding procedures.
+Other agencies that work with our children such as, Willoughby Woods (Forest School), Drumba and peripatetic teachers and coachers are aware of our safeguarding procedures.

-The school notice board and website contains a variety of information with contacts where they can raise a concern.
+Our school notice board and website contains a variety of information with contacts of where they can raise a concern.